Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Polynomial growth ancient caloric functions

 \section{Polynomial growth ancient caloric functions}

-As we all known, a natural generalization of the ($f$-)harmonic function is a ancient solution, defined on all negative time, with polynomial growth of the ($f$-)heat equation.
+A natural generalization of the ($f$-)harmonic function is a ancient solution, defined on all negative time, with polynomial growth of the ($f$-)heat equation.
 In this section, we will generalize the preceding results to the caloric function setting.